'Falcon and the Winter Soldier': Could Sharon Carter Be the Power Broker?

-(This article contains spoilers for the second episode of the Marvel Disney+ series “The Falcon and the Winter Soldier”)
+(This article contains spoilers for the Marvel Disney+ series “The Falcon and the Winter Soldier” through the third episode)

-It was interesting to realize that at the end of the second episode “The Falcon and the Winter Soldier,” it’s still extremely unclear what the overall plot is.
+It was interesting to realize that at the end of the third episode “The Falcon and the Winter Soldier,” it’s still extremely unclear what the overall plot is.
 That’s not a bad thing — Sam and Bucky have a mystery they’re trying to solve.
-And that mystery expanded greatly this week with the introduction of a new player: The Power Broker.
+And that mystery has expanded greatly with the introduction of a new player: The Power Broker.

 The gist of the main story thread thus far on “The Falcon and the Winter Soldier” is that there’s an anarchist-style group called the Flag Smashers who are up to no good — they want to return the world to the way it was after Thanos snapped half the universe out of existence.
 How they mean to accomplish that is unknown, but it will presumably involve mass murder.